jimmynguyc/gekko/docs/Configuring_gekko.md

 *(Note that backtesting is not discussed as it is not implemented yet)*.

 Configuring Gekko consists of three parts:

 - [Watching a realtime market](#watching-a-realtime-market)
 - [Automate trading advice](#automate-trading-advice)
 - [Enabling plugins](#enabling-plugins)

+## Create config.js from config.sample.js

+Rename config.sample.js to config.js and tweak its contents according to the instructions below.

+*(Note that config.js contains API keys and secrets and should not be commited to version control)*

 ## Watching a realtime market